 UPPAAL CORA computes cost-minimal schedules.
-Therefore, we interpret the cost annotations of PTA transitions as penalties for skipped jobs.
-Likewise cost rates in states accumulate penalty per time unit if a job window is left unused.
-An optimal schedule will then have the property that a minimal portion of important jobs windows was left unexploited.
+Therefore, we interpret the price annotations of PTA transitions as penalties for skipped jobs.
+Likewise cost rates in states accumulate penalty per time unit a job window is left unused.
+An optimal schedule will then have the property that the minimal portion of important jobs windows was left unexploited.